 By my senior year in college, it finally dawned on me that salads were my cultural food.
 Growing up, with my mom and sister, I often ate “Everything But the Kitchen Sink” salads for dinner: greens, garbanzo beans, carrots, onions, peppers, tomatoes, avocados, apple slices, etc. etc. Sometimes, we three would all just eat out of the same large communal salad bowl — why dirty three plates?
 At family get-togethers during the holidays, all my relatives would bring some kind of salad to complement the host’s Thanksgiving turkey.
 Multiple kinds of green salads, cabbage salad, fruit salad, pasta salad, three bean salad, etc. etc.

 Perhaps it was for this reason I was so tickled when I learned about artist Alison Knowles and her art project called Make a Salad.
 In different venues, with different people, she orchestrates the making of giant salads.
-Here is a video making a salad:
+Here is a video of the process:

 This event really makes me question how I define art.
 Must art hang on a wall?
 Can art be delicious, colorful and event-based?
 Are everyday actions artistic?
 With my inherent love for salad, it didn’t take much to convince me that making a salad could be art.